pudly/schmopera-hugo/content/articles/dressing-opera-singers-chatting-with-costume-designer-meriem-bahri.md

----
++++
+categories = "Interview"
+slug = /dressing-opera-singers-chatting-with-costume-designer-meriem-bahri/
-title: "Dressing opera singers: chatting with costume designer Meriem Bahri"
+title = "Dressing opera singers: chatting with costume designer Meriem Bahri"
----
++++

 Costume designer [Meriem Bahri](http://meriembahri.com/) is beloved in the baroque opera world for her detail-oriented, imaginative work for companies including [Haymarket Opera Company](/scene/companies/haymarket-opera-company/), the Newberry Consort, and Opera Lafayette. *The New York Times* has described her costumes as "gorgeous and evocative."
 John von Rhein of the *Chicago Tribune* likened a production with Bahri's designs as "a veritable 17th-century fashion parade."
 Her work brims with historical detail and whimsy, with figures festooned with extravagant headdresses and dressed in impeccably draped brocades.